Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>   .. ..$ : chr [1:3] "SL.xgboost_All" "SL.ranger_All" "SL.ksvm_All"
 ```

-this gives two outputs:
+this yields two outputs:

 * ensemble prediction in the `pred` matrix,
 * list of individual predictions in the `library.predict` matrix,

-To visualize predictions (at six depths) we can run:
+To visualize the predictions (at six depths) we can run:

 ```r